PlayeRom/flightgear-addon-logbook/nasal/VersionCheck/README.md

     * `Config.useVersionCheck.byMetaData = true;` or
     * `Config.useVersionCheck.byGitTag = true;`.

-3. In the class created globally in `bootInit` or `bootInitCanvas` function, where you want to inform the user about a new version, e.g. in the `AboutDialog` (inheriting from the `PersistentDialog` class), register a callback that will be called if a newer version is available.
+3. In the class created globally in `hookOnInit` or `hookOnInitCanvas` function, where you want to inform the user about a new version, e.g. in the `AboutDialog` (inheriting from the `PersistentDialog` class), register a callback that will be called if a newer version is available.
 For example in the `AboutDialog.new()` method, add:

     ```nasal
     new: func {